AngaBlue/ece4191/README.md

 Start the mobile hotspot.
 This will allow you to stay connected to the internet while controlling the robot.

 To program the robot to use your hotspot, open `/firmware/include/config.h` and modify `HOTSPOT_SSID` and `HOTSPOT_PASS` to match your Network Properties.
-Once set, build and upload the code.
+Once set, build and upload the code (more instructions on this process can be found in `/firmware/README.md`).

 As the MCU may be assigned a new IP on each connection, use the script in `/scripts/discover.py` to programmatically find the IP of the MCU on startup.